Fadhil/tesla_middleware_dynamic_headers/README.md

   ]
 ```

-In production, you would set environment variables with the tokens, then read them
+In production, you would normally set environment variables with the tokens
-in `config/runtime.exs`:
+then read them in `config/runtime.exs`:

 ```elixir
 config :foo_client,